 If you'd like to make strawberry yogurt (optional):

-- 2 cups chopped fresh strawberries or other fruit
+- 2 cups strawberries chopped, or other fresh fruit

 - 1 tablespoon honey